rdkit/rdkit/Docs/Book/GettingStartedWithContributing.md

 - Local variable names are usually lower-case, but sometimes use either snake_case or camelCase.
 - We follow the formatting suggestions from [Google's C++ style guidelines](https://google.github.io/styleguide/cppguide.html).
 - Use of an auto-formatter (e.g. [clang-format](http://clang.llvm.org/docs/ClangFormat.html)) is strongly recommended.
 This can be integrated with editors, but note that at least version 3.8 of clang-format is required as the configuration files are not backwards compatible.
 There is a .clang-format config file at the root of the repository; code layout should be based on this configuration.
-- The public classes / functions exposed in the API are typically defined in the header file, and the underlying method in the C++ file of the same name.
+- The public classes / functions exposed in the API are typically declared in the header file, and the underlying definition is in the C++ file of the same name.
 - Use multi-line comments in the header file to document code:
     ```c++
     /*!